nbicocchi/learn-microservices/modules/infrastructure/slides/1 - Service discovery.md

 * More complex client (discovery code mixed with service code)
 * Implementations: **Netflix Eureka**

+### Server-Side Load Balancing
+If you are keeping the load balancer on the server side, then it’s called **Server-Side Load Balancing**.
+In Server-side load balancing, the instances of the service are deployed on multiple locations and then a load balancer is placed in front of them.
+Firstly, all the incoming requests come to the load balancer which acts as a middle component.
+Then it determines to which server a particular request must be directed based on some algorithm.

+* Single point of failure.
+* Increased network latency.
+* Implementations: **Spring Cloud Gateway, nginx, traefik**

 ## Resources
 - Spring Microservices in Action (Chapter 6)
 - Microservices with Spring Boot 3 and Spring Cloud (Chapter 9)